 Zu writes for both children and adults.
 A freelance writer, editor and writing instructor, she holds an MFA in Writing from Vermont College of Fine Arts, where she was awarded Harcourt's post-graduate semester in 2006.

-A former Senior Editor at the art and travel magazine Expressions, Zu has developed a popular series of short stories, a play and numerous features articles and photos for various newspapers and magazines, having written for ALAN Review, Yoga Journal, Flyfishing, Fine Homebuilding, Harper's, Ladies Circle, Country Living and The National Inquirer, among others.
+A former Senior Editor at the art and travel magazine Expressions, Zu has developed poems, scripts, a long running, popular series of short stories, a play and numerous features articles and photos for various newspapers and magazines, having written for ALAN Review, Yoga Journal, Flyfishing, Fine Homebuilding, Harper's, Ladies Circle, Country Living and The National Inquirer, among others.
 Her essay "Long Road Home" is upcoming from Fulcrum Press.

 Today, her six panel kiosk guides visitors through Trona Pinnacles National Monument, one of Hollywood’s favorite filmscapes.
 You can read her articles on the craft of writing at her popular group blog Through the Tollbooth.

 Scenes from the movies Holes, Star Trek, Planet of the Apes and countless others are filmed at the Pinnacles